DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-09-02-updating-our-support-user-interface.md

 We’ve recently done some design work to improve the interface our support staff use to administer Register.

-The current interface has been added to bits and pieces as a time as we needed a feature – this means it has a confusing user interface and doesn’t always have features we need to support Register or perform common tasks.
+Over time, bits and pieces have been added to the current interface as we needed a feature – this means it has a confusing user interface and doesn’t always have features we need to support Register or perform common tasks.

 To align with other services in the Becoming a teacher service line, we’ll be calling this section ‘Support’ rather than ‘System admin’.